-Transaction fees are another cost associated with transactions.
+Transaction fees are another cost associated with processing payments.
 Depending on the number of sales or refunds processed, the total monthly fee for transactions can vary drastically.
-Higher volume merchants are going to want to negotiate these fees lower more than merchants with lower-volume businesses.
+Higher volume merchants are going to want to negotiate these fees lower than travel merchants with a lower-volume business account.
 Payment authorizations, batches, and refunds are viewed as transactions and assessed the agreed-upon fee.

 Merchant accounts will almost always have a monthly fee billed to the merchant.
 Most payment processors will have a standard fee while some other merchant services companies will waive this fee.
 Payment processors that waive this fee will generally recoup the lost revenue through higher discount or transaction fees.

-Similar to the merchant account, the payment gateway will also have additional fees.
+Similar to merchant accounts, the payment gateway solutions will also have additional fees.
 In some cases, the payment processor will wrap the merchant account and gateway together.
-Most payment gateways will charge merchants a monthly fee and a transaction fee.
-Unlike the merchant account, payment gateway fees are usually set in stone and merchants are unable to negotiate these fees.
+Most payment gateways will charge travel merchants a monthly fee and a transaction fee.
+Unlike merchant accounts, payment gateway fees are usually set in stone and merchants are unable to negotiate these fees.

-Other fees, such as the chargebacks and refunds are billed to merchants on a case by case basis.
-In some instances, when a merchant is applying for a travel merchant account, they might be required to pay an application fee or approval is contingent on paying a reserve.
+Other fees, such as chargebacks and refunds are billed to travel merchants on a case by case basis.
+In some instances, when a travel merchant is applying for a high-risk merchant account, they might be required to pay an application fee or approval is contingent on paying a reserve.
 Many times these fees can be negotiated or removed at a future date.

 Another issue for the travel industry stems from the businesses themselves.
-Many travel agencies and tour companies end up closing their operations between taking payment and providing the service.
+Many travel agencies and tour companies end up closing their businesses and merchant accounts between taking payment and providing the service.
 Their inability to refund these payments leads to customers filing chargebacks.
 This has been one of the reasons why travel merchant account services have become more difficult to find.

 While this is not the case with most businesses, it has happened enough to create problems for travel operators.
-Established companies with a clean track record generally will not have problems finding affordable merchant services.
-Startup travel businesses will usually need to partner with a high risk provider until they have history.
+Established companies with a clean track record generally will not have problems finding affordable merchant accounts for travel services.
+Startup travel businesses will usually need to partner with a high-risk provider until they have a history.

 Businesses in the travel and tour industry should spend time researching and questioning potential merchant services companies.
-Partnering with a merchant services provider that is not equipped to handle tour and travel payments can become an expensive decision in the future.
+Setting up high risk merchant accounts with a merchant services provider not equipped to handle tour and travel payments can become an expensive decision in the future.

-Firsthand confirmation by the merchant that the payment processor and/or bank readily accepts tour operators and travel agents is an essential step.
-As obvious of a question, many merchants contract with a payment services provider only to find out that they are a prohibited business type.
-This type of problem can lead to canceled transactions and losses by the businesses due to costs they incur at the time of booking.
+Merchants knowing that the payment processor and/or bank readily accept merchant accounts for tour operators and travel agents is an essential step.
+Many times a travel business will apply with a payment processing provider only to find out later that they are a prohibited high risk business type and have their merchant accounts closed and funds held.
+This type of problem can lead to canceled transactions and losses by businesses due to costs they incur at the time of booking.

-One of the largest concerns for merchants are the chargebacks from customers.
+One of the largest concerns for travel merchants are the customer chargebacks that hit their merchant accounts.
 The travel industry has an ominous history of problems with customer payments.
-The benefit of having a travel merchant account lies in the fact that banks and payment processors are familiar with business operations.
-Payment processors specializing in merchant accounts for the travel industry are also prepared to handle higher percentages of chargebacks.
-While businesses need to remain within acceptable tolerance levels, many banks and processors understand the problems facing the industry and are able to work with these merchants.
+The benefit of having travel merchant accounts lies in the fact that banks and payment processors are familiar with travel business operations.
+Payment processors specializing in international merchant accounts for the travel industry are also prepared to handle higher percentages of chargebacks.
+While travel industry businesses need to remain within acceptable tolerance levels, many banks and processors understand the problems with chargebacks facing the industry and are able to work with these high risk merchants.

 Payment processors in the travel industry are experienced in understanding what is needed to improve business operations.
-One of the most important steps is to endure that the business is properly stating the terms and conditions of their business.
-Requiring customers to accept the terms and conditions along while listing their refund policy will during disputes.
-The companies comprising of the bankcard networks, along with the customer's bank, will want to know that the consumer was properly notified of the terms prior to purchase.
+One of the most important steps is to verify that the travel agencies are properly stating the terms and conditions of their business.
+Requiring customers to accept the terms and conditions while listing their refund policy will during disputes.
+The companies comprising the bankcard networks, along with the customer’s bank, will want to know that the consumer was properly notified of the terms prior to purchase.

-Even though credit card processing for travel agencies and other businesses in the travel industry is high risk, it's still possible.
-Merchants will have to demonstrate a reasonable level of risk to establish merchant services.
-At Allied Payments, we can help businesses operating in a responsible manner without excessive costs or fees.
+Even though credit card processing for travel agencies and other businesses in the travel industry is a high risk, it’s still possible.
+Travel merchants will have to demonstrate a reasonable level of risk to maintain a reliable payment processing system.
+At Allied Payments, we can help high risk businesses operating in a responsible manner find hospitality merchant account services without excessive costs or fees.

 - No application fees